-- Type 1 Diabetes: Usually diagnosed in children and young adults, Type 1 diabetes was previously known as juvenile diabetes.
+- Type 1 diabetes: Usually diagnosed in children and young adults, type 1 diabetes was previously known as juvenile diabetes.
 With this form, the body cannot produce insulin at all.
-Only five percent of the population is affected by Type 1 diabetes.
+Only 5% of the population is affected by type 1 diabetes.

 - Type 2 Diabetes: This is the most common form of diabetes.
-Although there is no cure, Type 2 can be managed with exercise, diet and medications (if prescribed).
+Although there is no cure, type 2 can be managed with exercise, diet and medications (if prescribed).
 It occurs when the body cannot produce enough insulin or the body’s insulin is unable to store excess blood sugar properly.
-Overweightness impacts the body greatly and is an underlying cause of Type 2 diabetes.
-Remember, Type 2 diabetes is preventable with healthy lifestyle changes.
+Being overweight impacts the body greatly and is an underlying cause of type 2 diabetes.
+Remember, type 2 diabetes is preventable with healthy lifestyle changes.

 - Gestational Diabetes: This form of diabetes occurs in pregnant women when their body is not producing enough insulin or they are unable to store excess blood sugar.
-It’s typically diagnosed around week 24, and is subject to all women regardless of their diabetic history.
-Women who have gestational diabetes during their first pregnancy are 66 percent more likely to have it in the future.
+It’s typically diagnosed around week 24, and is subject to all women regardless of their history of diabetes.
+Women who have gestational diabetes during their first pregnancy are 66% more likely to have it in the future.
 However, it’s important to note that gestational diabetes can resolve itself post-birth.

 If you enjoyed this post, you may also like:

 - Your Diabetes Questions Answered: Ask the Educator

 - Do You Know the “ABCs” of Diabetes Prevention?